HoneyBunny3/data_cleanup/README.md

    - Normalization and standardization.
    - Encoding categorical variables.
    - Aggregating and restructuring data.
-5. **Export Clean Data**: Saving the cleaned dataset for further use in analysis or visualization tools.
+5. **Export Clean Data**: Saving the cleaned dataset for further use in analysis tools.

 ## Repository Structure
 ```